SATEC

-SATEC is a developer and manufacturer of specialty solutions for power measurement and power quality monitoring.
+SATEC is a developer and manufacturer of for power measurement and power quality monitoring equipment.
 The company's range of products includes traditional 3-phase power meters for real-time power measurement and data-logging, revenue meters (electricity meters), power quality analyzers and a software suite for energy management and billing.

 With headquarters in Jerusalem, Israel and subsidiaries in Union, New Jersey and in PRC, SATEC is a privately owned company.

 History

 SATEC was first founded in 1987 as a technological business incubator by Prof. Herman Branover.
 Inspired by the Lubavitcher Rebbe, who predicted a wave of Jewish immigration from the Soviet Union, following perestroika, his aim was to create jobs in a fitting technological environment for these immigrants, of which many were highly educated.
 Soon after, SATEC started focusing on power metering and developing expertise in this field.

 The underlying idea was to demonstrate a financially viable approach to the absorption of the mentioned immigrants, proving it as a profitable enterprise beyond just a social project.
 An acronym, SATEC stands for Shamir Advanced Technological Engineering Company, affiliated with Shamir, which was an earlier social enterprise created by Prof. Branover.

 Originally located in the Jerusalem Clal Center, SATEC was initially composed of 3 small divisions: one working on electro-mechanical solutions, headed by Prof. Mendel Krichevsky (who later received a lifetime achievement award from the Society of Electrical and Electronics Engineers in Israel), a group developing software solutions, headed by Prof. Yaakov Friedman, and a third group specializing in hydrometallurgy, led by Dr. Solomon Flaks.
 At this primary stage SATEC consisted of no more than 15 employees.

 Initial funding came from the mining industry, which had vested interest in developing novel hydrometallurgical solutions for the processing and smelting of gold out of ores of low gold content.

 Two years after, SATEC was already in its current location in Har Hotzvim, Jerusalem's Hi-tech industrial park.

 Branover's son, Daniel, and Shlomo Olidort have been jointly managing the company as chief executive officer and managing director, since the company's founding.

 In 1991, SATEC opened a subsidiary developing solutions for industrial heating.

 Today, SATEC is a global company, with U.S. offices in Union, NJ, catering to the Americas and a subsidiary in Beijing (SATEC China) catering to the Chinese market.
 SATEC operates in over 60 countries and has dedicated recognized self-branded SATEC partners in several of them.
 For the Russian market and Indian market, SATEC's partners have established local assembly lines to facilitate logistics and specificity of local demand.